 Afterward, devotees conduct the ceremony with the exchange of cotton thread which they call “Varmala” and then link the couple with the Mangalsootra, a necklace that the groom ties in the neck of the bride to complete the wedding.

-According to Hindu Mythology, there are several stories in the account of Tulsi Vivah celebration.
+According to Hindu Mythology, there are several stories in the account of the Tulsi Vivah celebration.
 The plant of Tulsi has a special mention in curing numerous sicknesses.
-However, in Hindu religion, Tulsi has significance similar to Goddesses.
+However, in the Hindu religion, Tulsi has significance similar to Goddesses.

 The legends after the festival of Tulsi Vivah are mentioned in the sacred writing of Padma Purana.
 In Hindu customs, people pray to Tulsi as the wife of Lord Vishnu.
-She is often known to people as Vishnupriya, means “beloved to Lord Vishnu”.
+She is often known to people as Vishnupriya, which means “beloved to Lord Vishnu”.

 In accordance with the Purana and Hindu mythology, the plant of Tulsi is a woman, Vrinda.
 Also, her husband Asura King, Jalandhar becomes invincible because of her deep devotion to Lord Vishnu.